gustafnk/microservice-websites-site/index.md

 HTTP/2 implementations multiplex AJAX requests as well, making Client Side Includes more viable than before.

 You need to respect that some users still use HTTP 1.1.
-However, they're not that many, and they're getting fewer and fewer, and most of them are on desktop devices and have good network connections.
+However, they're not that many, they're getting fewer and fewer, and most of them are on desktop devices and have good network connections.

 ## Constraints